Nvidia Unveils 144-core Grace CPU Superchip, Claims Arm Chip 1.5X Faster Than AMD's EPYC Rome

 The Grace Hopper Superchip has two distinct chips, one CPU and one GPU, on one carrier board.
 We now know the CPU has 72 cores, uses a Neoverse-based design that supports Arm v9, and it's paired with a Hopper GPU.
 These two units communicate over a 900 GBps NVLink-C2C connection that provides memory coherency between the CPU and GPU, those allowing both simultaneous access to the pool of LPDDR5X ECC memory that has a claimed 30X bandwidth improvement over standard systems.

 Nvidia originally didn't announce the amount of LPDDR5X used for the design, but here we can see that the company now claims a '600GB Memory GPU,' which assuredly includes the LPDDR5X memory pool.
-We know that LPDDR5X tops out at 64GB per package.
-Assuming there are no LPDDR5X packages on the bottom of the Grace Hopper Superchip, that means we could see models with up to 512 GB of LPDDR5X.
+We know that LPDDR5X tops out at 64GB per package, meaning this chip comes with up to 512 GB of LPDDR5X.
 Meanwhile, the Hopper GPU typically has 80GB of HBM3 capacity, placing us near Nvidia's 600GB figure.

 Today's announcement covers the Grace CPU Superchip, which is based on the Grace Hopper CPU+GPU design but uses a second CPU package instead of the Hopper GPU.
 These two 72 core chips are also connected via the NVLink-C2C connection, providing a coherent 900 GB/s connection that melds them into one 144-core unit.
 In addition, the Arm v9 Neoverse-based chip supports Arm's Scalable Vector Extensions (SVE), which are performance-boosting SIMD instructions that function similar to AVX.